rowanam/magnolia-airport/README.md

 The find_booking function is set up to allow the user to try entering details again, or exit and return to the main menu if the booking cannot be found.
 It does this by returning the values None or 'main' to where the function was called.
 Two of the functions that called find_booking were set up to check for these returned values and so handled them correctly, but the add_luggage function, which also calls find_booking, did not have these checks set up and so if the user attempted to try again or exit to the main program the program threw an error.
 The issue was fixed by adding checks for None and 'main' return values after the function call in add_luggage.

+### Exit and information options

+For some programs, it was realized that if the user did not have the neccesary information or did not wish to continue with the program, they would get stuck as there was no way to return to the main menu or retrieve necessary information.
+This issue was fixed for the following programs.

-### View all passengers for a flight - input options
+View all passengers for a flight

-Code was added to give the user the option to either return to the main program or view all flights.
+- Code was added to give the user the option to either return to the main program or view all flights.
 This way, the user does not get stuck in the program if no flight number is known.

+Book ticket

+- Code was added to allow the user to return to the main menu if they don't want to book any of the available flights.

 ### Unfixed Bugs